Home

 Because of that, a lot of writers end up using tools that build on top of models like Claude and shape them into something more author-focused.

 One of those tools is Sudowrite, and it’s the one I usually recommend for fiction authors who are just getting started with AI.
-It’s simple to use, and it’s designed around the kinds of tasks authors actually care about, like brainstorming ideas, building characters, and working through edits.
+It’s designed around the kinds of tasks authors actually care about, like brainstorming ideas, building characters, working through edits, and developing scenes.
+Just remember that Sudowrite runs on a credit system, so the plan you choose mostly affects how much you can use it.

 I’ve put together a full roundup of the best AI writing tools, but Sudowrite stands out because it’s built specifically for this use case, rather than being a general-purpose tool.